danimelsz/PrepDyn/README.md

     --partitioning_method None \
     --log T
 ```

-In the CSV file, if more than one GenBank accession number is specified in the same cell refering to non-overlapping fragments of the same gene (e.g. MT893619/MT895696), the space between them is automatically identified as internal missing data (?).

 We specified *--paritioning_round 0*, which means that partitioning was not performed.
 As a heuristic, we recommend testing the impact of adding pound signs to the tree optimality scores using a successive partitioning strategy.
 For instance, if you specify *partitioning_method conservative* and *--partitioning_round 1*, the largest block(s) of contiguous invariants will be partitioned.